goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">
-You've now shared the Phi-3 Technical Report - what an interesting evolution from the original phi-1 paper!
-This represents a significant advancement in Microsoft's small language model research.

-## High-Level Summary

 This paper introduces the **Phi-3 family** of compact yet highly capable language models, with the flagship **phi-3-mini** (3.8B parameters) achieving performance competitive with much larger models like Mixtral 8x7B and GPT-3.5.
 The key breakthrough is that phi-3-mini can run locally on a phone while achieving 69% on MMLU and 8.38 on MT-bench.

 **Key Innovations from phi-1:**

 - **Massive scale-up**: From 1.3B to 3.8B parameters, trained on 3.3T tokens (vs 7B tokens for phi-1)
 - **Enhanced data recipe**: Evolved the "textbook quality" approach with more sophisticated filtering and synthetic data generation
 - **Model family**: phi-3-small (7B), phi-3-medium (14B), and phi-3.5 variants including MoE and Vision models